blog

 the gayborhood visit philadelphia

-The Attic Youth Center, originally dubbed The Attic Youth Group, was founded in 1993 as an after-school support group for LGBTQ youth.
-In 1999, The Attic became incorporated as an independent nonprofit organization.
-Today, the organization is one of the largest community centers in the country “committed exclusively to serving LGBTQ youth and allies.”
+The Attic Youth Center, originally known as The Attic Youth Group, was founded in 1993 as an after-school support group for LGBTQ youth.
+In 1999, The Attic became incorporated as an independent nonprofit organization, and today is one of the largest community centers in the country “committed exclusively to serving LGBTQ youth and allies.”
 This June, in honor of Pride Month, consider donating directly to The Attic to assist with crucial services, resources and programming at atticyouthcenter.org.

 Location: The Attic Youth Center, 255 South 16th Street.